neilgee/genesischild/readme.md

 - 'Read More' link is enabled on post excerpts
 - Comments header changed to 'Leave a Comment'
 - HTML Tags and Attributes is removed from comments
-- Facebook HTML5 function and action are declared in functions.php but commented out
 - The font 'Open Sans' is enqueued from Google Fonts in functions.php
 - Author name removed in Post Meta for posts